 Homophobia

-The blood ban not only judges gay men only for their identity, not their behaviour which can be low risk, but also plays into myths about HIV infection rates.
+The blood ban judges sexually active gay and bisexual men by looking only at who they have sex with and not whether or not they practice safe sex or have sex with a long term monogamous same sex partner.
+It also plays into myths about HIV infection rates.
 In Canada, the populations with the highest HIV rate infection are injection drug users and heterosexuals.
 In December 2008, Health Canada created another policy, banning gay men from donating their organs.
+Ending the Ban is still an issue, even today.